AkinnimiManuel/IT-Engineering-Portfolio/Windows-Server-and-GPO-policy2/README.md

-# 🖥️ IT Support Portfolio – Active Directory & Windows Server
+# 🖥️ Active Directory & Windows Server

 ## 📌 About
 This repository showcases my hands-on experience with **Windows Server & Active Directory** in a home lab environment.